notyoyoma/dcg/src/game_modules/dcg-character/doc/character-data.md

 ## Character Data

-When you save the game, each character's information will be written to a JSON object with the following properites:
+When you save the game, the following information about each character will be saved:

 | Property     | Type | Explanation
 | ---          | ---  | ---